Welcome to Murtoa

 The site at Marma Gully Swamp was surveyed in 1873 and settled soon after, rapidly becoming the large grain town of Murtoa with the State's largest grain receival centre on the main Melbourne to Adelaide rail link.

-Murtoa is the residence of the impressive Heritage Victoria listed Stick Shed, built in 1941 for grain storage and is capable of holding approximately 100,000 tons of wheat.
+Murtoa is the residence of the impressive Australia Heritage Listed Stick Shed, built in 1941 for grain storage and is capable of holding approximately 100,000 tons of wheat.
 Recent investment has ensured this towering rustic building will stand the test of time.
 Currently, access to the building in limited and internal viewing is restricted to the Big Weekend held annually in October.

 Lake Marma and Rabl Park, situated within the township, can only be described as a tranquil oasis with its abundant bird life and magnificent treed surrounds.
 A 2km walking track around the lake provides many varied scenes and the Marma Lake Reserve is an ideal picnic spot with large lawn areas, electric BBQ's and children's playground.